When managing animal behaviour, such as training an animal to carry out a new response, there are two questions to ask before getting started.

 This is the problem with science.
 Unless a study is published in a peer reviewed paper, it’s as if it doesn’t exist.
 From what I can gather in the snippets of quotes I’ve found, Weiler studied 1000 horses and found anomalies (inflammations and abnormal bone growth at the poll) amongst the majority of dressage and jump horses, but not in other types of horses.
 To me that would suggest that there is a correlation between riding style and injury, and inferring that one might cause the other isn’t exactly a long shot.

 OK, so there is a risk of suffering in horses when exposed to hyperflexion.
 Not all horses all the time, perhaps, but all these different lines of evidence indicate that it could potentially be a very serious problem.
 As discussed in this blog post, assessing discomfort and pain is difficult in dressage horses, since many wear nosebands and double bridles that close the mouth so that the telltale signs of discomfort (yawning, open mouths and thrashing tongue) disappear.
-With that standard equipment, the horse thus has fewer ways of communicating that it’s not at ease.
+With that standard equipment, the horse thus has fewer ways of communicating that he’s not at ease.

 So, in the matrix above, hyperflexion would rate either as abuse or as an ethical dilemma depending on whether there are any potential benefits associated with the technique.